-- A company savings plan that is attractive to new hires who can begin building an account balance immediately upon achieving eligibility; and - Defined benefit plans, such as the company's pension plans, that help retain mid- and late-career employees until retirement eligibility.
+- A company savings plan that is attractive to new hires who can begin building an account balance immediately upon achieving eligibility; and - Defined benefit plans, such as the company's pension plan, that help retain mid- and late-career employees until retirement eligibility.
 These are viewed as the primary vehicle for retirement planning.

-Named executive officers participate in the same pension plan, including supplemental pension arrangements outside the registered plan, as other employees, except for B.W.
+Named executive officers participate in the same savings and pension plan, including supplemental pension arrangements outside the registered plan, as other employees, except for B.W.
 Corson, D.E.
 Lyons and S.P.
 Younger who participate in Exxon Mobil Corporation or respective affiliates' pension plans.

-Below are brief descriptions of the company's plans.
+Below are brief descriptions of the plans.
+See the Pension Benefits section on page 184 for more details.

 Plan Description Savings plan Employees with more than one year of service may contribute between 1 and 30 percent of normal earnings via payroll deductions.
-The company provides matching contributions up to 6% which vary depending on the amount of employee contributions and which defined benefit pension arrangement the employee participates Employee and company contributions can be allocated in any combination to a non-registered (tax-paid) account, or a registered (tax-deferred) group retirement savings plan (RRSP), subject to contribution limits under the Income Tax Act.
+The company provides matching contributions up to 6% which vary depending on the amount of employee contributions and which defined benefit pension arrangement the employee participates.
+Employee and company contributions can be allocated in any combination to a non-registered (tax-paid) account, or a registered (tax-deferred) group retirement savings plan (RRSP), subject to contribution limits under the Income Tax Act.
 Registered pension plan The company provides a registered defined pension benefit when leaving the company if age, service, and other provisions under the plan are met.
-Pension is subject to income tax regulations that impose limits on the amounts that can be paid from a registered plan.
-The pension plan provides for pension benefits accrual only until December 1st in the year the employee reaches the age of 71.
+Benefit available in various annuity forms upon retirement.
+Subject to income tax regulations that impose limits on the amounts that can be paid from a registered plan.
+Provides for pension benefits accrual only until December 1st in the year the employee reaches the age of 71.
 The company does not grant additional pension service credit.
-Supplemental pension arrangement (SPA) SPA addresses any portions of the defined benefit that cannot be paid from the registered plan due to income tax regulations.
-For executive officers who receive an annual bonus, the company's SPA can also provide an annual benefit tied to annual bonus.
-SPA may be taken as a lump sum or an annuity.
-No SPA amounts are payable if an employee resigns or is terminated with cause before reaching retirement eligibility.
+Supplemental pension arrangement Addresses any portions of the defined benefit that cannot be paid from the registered plan due to income tax regulations.
+Executive officers who receive an annual bonus, can also receive an annual supplemental pension benefit resulting from the annual bonus.
+May be taken as a lump sum or an annuity.
+Not payable if an employee resigns or is terminated with cause before reaching retirement eligibility.